zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 ### [The East European Data Archive Network (EDAN)]{style="text-transform:uppercase"}

-The workshop \"Social Science Data Archives in Eastern Europe -- Results, Potentials and Prospects of the Archival Development\" supported by UNESCO/MOST Programme and the German Social Science Infrastructure Services (GESIS) was held in Berlin on 22-24 February 2002.
+The workshop "Social Science Data Archives in Eastern Europe -- Results, Potentials and Prospects of the Archival Development" supported by UNESCO/MOST Programme and the German Social Science Infrastructure Services (GESIS) was held in Berlin on 22-24 February 2002.
 The workshop brought together representatives of the existing or